Mortgages for Pensioners and Older Borrowers

 • Aldermore – is open to applicants with an occupational pension, but your State Pension cannot be the only source of income.

-• Santander – will consider a private pension as primary income but only if the payments are paid monthly (or more frequently).
+• Santander will consider a private pension as primary income but only if the payments are made monthly (or more frequently).

-• Earl Shilton Building Society – income can come from a private pension, but there will be a maximum LTV of 70% if more than 50% of income comes from your pension.
+• Earl Shilton Building Society—Income can come from a private pension, but if more than 50% of income comes from your pension, the maximum LTV will be 70%.

 What interest rate to expect

-Take a look at our rates below to get an idea of the deals currently available for lifetime and RIO mortgages.
+Look at our rates below to understand the deals for lifetime and RIO mortgages.

 Lender Product Details